Gangezilla/readings/go-in-action/4-arrays-slices-and-maps.md

 - The most common way to create a slice is by making a nil slice `var slice []int`.

 ### Working with slices

+- You can access an index of a slice as you'd expect: `slice[1] = 25`.
+- There's also a bunch of stuff in here about reusing slices but it sounds hella dangerous...

+### Growing Slices

+One of the advantages of using a slice over an array is that you can grow the capacity of your slice as needed, which is done using `append`. `append` will always increase the length but not necessarily the capacity.
+If you call `append` and there's capacity, then the array will have the new element added into it.
+If there's no capacity, a new array is made and all of the old values get copied into it.
+Under the hood, append always doubles the existing capacity when the number of elements is under 1000, and when it's over 1000 it grows by 25%.

+### Iterating over slices

+You can iterate over slices just like you would an array:
+`for index, value := range slice {}`.
+BTW, it's important to know that the `value` given to you by the range function is a copy, so you won't be able to mutate that if you were intending to.

+You can also use a regular for loop like this: `for index := 2; index < len(slice); index++ {}`

+### Passing slices between functions

+This is easy because a slice is small, so it's cheap to copy and pass between functions.
+A slice only requires 24 bytes of memory for the pointer, length and capacity.

+## Map internals and fundamentals

+A map is a data structure that provides you with an unordered collection of key/value pairs.
+The strength of a map is its ability to retrieve data quickly based on the key.

+### Internals

+Maps are collections, and you can iterate over them just like with arrays and slices.
+It's important to note that thewy're unordered collections, so don't rely on their order.
+This is because a map is implemented using a hash table.
+The map's hash table contains a collection of buckets.
+When you're storing, removing or looking up something, it all starts with selecting a bucket.
+You do this by passing the key to the map's hash function so that Go can generate an index that's evenly distributed.
+We want this because the better the distribution, the quicker we can find a key/value pair.

+### Using a map

+- A map is created like so: `dict := make(map[string]int)` or you can make one with 2 key value pairs like so: `dict := map[string]string("red": "red", "orange": "orange")`
+- It's pretty easy to assign a key/value pair to a map too: `colors["red"] = "#FF0000"`
+- If you need to check if a key exists on a map, you can go like `value, exists := colors["Blue"]` and then `if exists ...`.
+You could also do like `value := colors["Blue"]` and then check `if value != ''`.
+Go will always return a value from a map, even if they key doesn't exist.
+Err, so I guess make sure you never want a value to be an empty string...
+- You can also iterate over a map similarly to slice/array, `for key, value := range colors {}`.
+You wouldn't get the index/value back but instead you get the key and the value.
+- You can delete a key by going `delete(dict, "Coral")`
+- If you pass a map between two functions, it's passed by value not reference.
+So functions can mutate a map.